Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

 ##Summoning effects

-Summoning effects create new entities of specific cards into a specified zone.
+Summoning effects create new entities of specific cards and places them in a specified zone.
 This is particularly important for cards with the `token()` attribute as it is the only way to bring them into play.

 Syntax: